 Seriously, this is the easiest project ever.
 Adding string lights to our deck makes our evening more magical.
 The lights look glorious during sunset hours.
 I just love to get away from the noise of what a big family offers and just sit and relax with a cup of hot chocolate.
 The glow is charming and provides a surprising amount of light.

 While it is true that bugs are less attracted to these LED lights as compared to my regular fan lighting, I now had a new appreciation for what my screened in patio could do for me.
-Next on the deck project list is sanding down our second hand teak patio set and adding new cushions!
+Check out our project on restoring our deck patio furniture here!